IMUFace: Towards Always-On 3D Facial Reconstruction via Earphone Inertial Sensing: Background

 \subsection{Sensing Principle}

-The relationship between facial expressions and the movement of facial muscles provides a foundation for innovative sensing technologies that capture these expressions indirectly.
-When facial muscles contract, they alter visible expressions and induce subtle changes in related anatomical structures, such as the ear canal, due to interconnected tissue and bone dynamics.
+The interplay between facial muscle activity and associated anatomical changes provides the basis for innovative sensing methods that indirectly capture facial expressions.
+Muscle contractions during expressions not only generate visible changes but also induce subtle structural alterations in nearby areas, such as the ear canal, due to the dynamics of interconnected tissues and bones.

-For example, jaw movements involved in expressions like surprise or joy can affect the mandibular condyle, leading to changes in the shape of the ear canal.
-Similarly, the temporalis muscle, a major muscle in the head, transmits mechanical artifacts from facial expressions toward the ear area.
+For example, jaw movements that occur during expressions like joy or surprise influence the mandibular condyle, causing changes in the ear canal's shape.
+Similarly, the temporalis muscle, a key component of the head's musculature, transmits mechanical effects of facial expressions to the ear region.

-An Inertial Measurement Unit (IMU) embedded in an ear-mounted device, like a wireless earbud, can be employed to capture these changes.
-As facial expressions lead to deformations of the ear canal, the earbud's position and orientation are altered.
-The IMU detects these variations through accelerometers and gyroscopes, translating these subtle physical changes into measurable data.
-Each facial expression has a unique motion pattern, differentiating distinct facial expressions based on the IMU's output signals.
-By employing advanced machine learning algorithms, these signals can be analyzed to identify specific facial expressions, offering a practical method to decode them via ear-mounted sensors.
-This approach opens new possibilities for unobtrusive facial expression recognition, leveraging the natural connection between facial musculature and ear canal dynamics.
+By embedding an Inertial Measurement Unit (IMU) in an ear-mounted device, such as a wireless earbud, these changes can be detected.
+As facial expressions deform the ear canal, they alter the earbud's position and orientation.
+The IMU captures these variations using accelerometers and gyroscopes, converting them into measurable signals.
+Each facial expression produces a distinct motion pattern, allowing the IMU to differentiate expressions based on the recorded data.
+Advanced machine learning algorithms process these signals to identify specific expressions, enabling unobtrusive and practical facial expression recognition.
+This approach capitalizes on the natural linkage between facial musculature and ear canal dynamics, offering a novel solution for wearable expression recognition systems.